phoenix-4u/My-daily-learning/readme.md

 - If both black and white are classified as 1, then since grey is in between, it also needs to be classified as 1
 - Relu (max(x,0)) birngs the required noon linearity
 - With this ReLU in the mix, two functions classifying white and black separately can be added together with ReLU
-- Generally, these nonlinear functions do not have their own parameters and work on the linear parameter that they surround
+- Generally, these nonlinear functions do not have their own parameters and work on the linear parameters that they surround
 - Layers are generally defined as the number of sequential components ( ReLU or parallel layers are not calculated) in a neural network.
 By architecture, they are the largest computational unit that remains unchanged throughout different architectures.
 - The universal approximation theorem guarantees that a linear -> ReLU -> Linear model can approximate any arbitrary continuous function.
 In practice, it is very difficult to train this model